Ammad-cloud/si_exam_project/docs/auth.md

 # Authentication methods

-Using their email and password, users may register, log in, and log out.
+Using email and password, users may register, login, and verify their login.

 REST API is used to provide the authentication.
 Visit https://si-auth-server-5rds.onrender.com/swagger to view the Swagger documentation.